SQLDrivenAbdul/GetTaxi-Rides-Cancellations/README.md

 ### But 🤔,Why were they cancelled after a driver has been assigned?

-For those records, the query shows that the minimum estimated ride time to reach the customer is 1 hour, while the maximum is approximately 26 hours — which could be a red flag, especially if the client is in a hurry to reach their destination leading to cancellation.
+For those records, the query shows that the minimum estimated ride time to reach the customer is 1 minute while the maximum is approximately 26 minutes.